 - verification of your identity (for example during customer identification);

-The personal data collected by PROTECTION UNIT SA are therefore expressly and voluntarily provided by you.
+The personal data collected by PROTECTION UNIT LTD are therefore expressly and voluntarily provided by you.

 The provision of certain personal data is a condition for being able to benefit from certain services (for example, to access your online account).
 You are told which data are mandatory and which are optional.

 USE OF PERSONAL DATA